 - Select United States as your Gateway Country and Volusion Merchant Services (AUTHORIZENET) as the Gateway Name.

 - Enter the API ID and Transaction Key supplied by Authorize.Net into the corresponding fields and click Save.

 Note: To retrieve your Authorize.Net API ID and Transaction Key, you will need register and log in to your Authorize.Net account.
-Once logged in to your account, click on the Settings link under the Account menu:
+Once logged in to your account, click on Account in the top navigation menu:

 Next, click on API Credentials & Keys under the Security Settings > General Security Settings section:

-Keep in mind that Authorize.Net changes the Transaction Key each time you request it from them by answering your Security Question.
+Keep in mind that Authorize.Net changes the Transaction Key each time you request it from them.
 Each time you generate a new Transaction Key, you'll be able to copy and paste it from a separate page:

 Do I need the Signature Key?

 No. Volusion's integration with Authorize.net specifically supports the AIM (Advanced Integration Method).
 The Signature Key is required for a separate method (SIM) that is not used by Volusion.

 The Address Verification Service (AVS) is a tool designed by bankcard processors to assist in identifying potentially fraudulent credit card transactions.
 For every credit card authorization, AVS compares the billing address and ZIP code provided by the customer to the address and ZIP code on file at the card issuing bank.
 AVS then returns a response code indicating the results of the comparison.